lablayers/2014-website/readme.md

 * It's not just flat, it's dynamic flat.
 * Pop culture [everywhere](#easter-eggs-).
 (Spoiler alert!)
 * An even lower bandwidth footprint, placing the site under 500KB* with the heavy use of CSS3 and lack of images.
+   * In fact, the only image used on my site is a vector avatar.
+I used icon fonts for everything else.
 * Hosted on GitHub Pages and protected with Cloudflare instead of hosting off a Raspberry Pi.
    * This results in up to 95% faster load times for people as far as Europe.
 * Jade and Sass replacing PHP and LESS.